AzBuilder/terrakube-helm-chart/README.md

 To install Terrakube in a Kubernetes cluster you will need the following:

 - Azure Active Directory
-- Azure Storage Account
+- Azure Storage Account or Amazon S3 bucket
 - Supported database:
   - SQL Azure
   - PostgreSQL
   - Mysql
 - Create a YAML file with all the require parameters.

-> If you don't have an Azure Active Directory tenatn you can get a free one joining [Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+> If you don't have an Azure Active Directory tenant you can get a free one joining [Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)

 ## Instalation